jicki/alertstore/README.md

 ## Requirements

-To run AlertSnitch requires a MySQL or Postgres database to write to.
+To run AlertStore requires a MySQL or Postgres database to write to.

-The database must be initialized with AlertSnitch model.
+The database must be initialized with AlertStore model.

-AlertSnitch will not become online until the model is up to date with the expected one.
+AlertStore will not become online until the model is up to date with the expected one.
 Bootstrapping scripts are provided in the [scripts][./script.d] folder.